flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 In this section, you add the functionality for users to write messages to the database.
 First, you add a form field and send button, and then you add the code that connects these elements with the database.

-1. Create a new file named `guest_book.dart` and add a `GuestBook` stateful widget to construct the UI elements of a message field and a send button:
+1. Create a new file named `guest_book.dart`, add a `GuestBook` stateful widget to construct the UI elements of a message field and a send button:

 ####  [lib/guest_book.dart](https://github.com/flutter/codelabs/blob/master/firebase-get-to-know-flutter/step_06/lib/guest_book.dart)